 If your property is “furnished” then it’s definitely worth getting content insurance.
-Additionally, if white goods (cooker, oven, fridge, freezer..etc) are provided by the landlord, then it also maybe worth getting content insurance.
-However, the decision is down to the landlord’s discretion.
+Additionally, if white goods (cooker, oven, fridge, freezer etc.) are provided by the landlord, which it generally is, then it’s also sensible to get contents insurance.

 Why do I pay more/less for Landlord Insurance policy than other people?

 You’ve been gossiping amongst fellow landlords and the contrasting rates have confused you, right?